fractus-io/keras-tutorial/README.md

 All digits are placed on a black background with the foreground being white and shades of gray.
 Given these raw pixel intensities, our goal is to train a neural network to correctly classify the digits.

+TODO show an image from data set

+#### A quick note on **image_data_format**

+Before we start, be aware that using TensorFlow, images are represented as NumPy arrays with the shape ***(height, width, depth)***, where the depth is the number of channels in the image.

+If you are using Theano, images are instead assumed to be represented as ***(depth, height, width)***.

+This little difference is the source of a lot of headaches when using Keras.
+So, when your model is working with images and if you are getting strange results when using Keras(or an error message related to the shape of a given tensor) you should:

+ * Check your back-end
+ * Ensure your image dimension ordering matches your back-end

 #### Load Data